CCCB’S COMMITMENT

 Reasonable Modification

-in the student setting is a modification or adjustment to a class or program that will enable a qualified person with a disability to participate in the program or class or to enjoy the rights and privileges offered by the college.
+A reasonable accommodation in the student setting is a modification or adjustment to a class or program that will enable a qualified person with a disability to participate in the program or class or to enjoy the rights and privileges offered by the college.
 Accommodations that impose an undue burden or

 pose a health or safety risk are not considered reasonable.
 The college is required to provide accommodations only to known and validated disabilities.
 The college requires the student to give reasonable notice of the request for modifications.
 The school or department must take whatever steps